 Within this subject area we use approaches such as TEACCH (including letter and number recognition), sensory stories, messy play investigation, parachute games, making choices, attention building and problem solving.
 Work on attention and focus skills underpin this area.
 Students develop their resilience and thinking skills to help them prepare for real life situation in the community.

-My Communication: Speaking,& Listening, Reading, & Writing (English)
+Story Makers & Communication, Language and Literacy: Speaking,& Listening, Reading, & Writing (English)

 Students are encouraged to use AAC to assist their communication, PECS, intensive interaction, making choices, use of visual communication methods including objects of reference and visual timetables are all applied.
 We use Read, Write Inc as our consistent phonics scheme.
 More information about this can be found by clicking this link.
 We aim for our students to be efficient communicators using whatever method is appropriate for them.
+Students gain and understanding of stories and become immersed in the storytelling world to develop their imagination.

 We develop students play and social skills, social skills through a variety of Art, Music, Dance, Drama activities.
 We encourage students to be creative and practice independent and cooperative play.
 We recognise that not all problems can be overcome simply and teaching a creative approach helps to overcome this!

-Complex Green learners learn key skills and knowledge focused on golden threads in the curriculum according to their level of development.
+Green learners learn key skills and knowledge focused on golden threads in the curriculum according to their level of development.
 We identify 'Foundations for Learning' which are woven into our teaching and learning and include the things that we want our learners to know, experience and be able to do.
 The learning is sequenced into clear progress steps which are used to plan our provision, routines and teaching.
 Assessment then ties into the green pathway framework to further help identify students next steps.

 Impact

-• our young people are regular attenders - whether at an FE college, Social Enterprise or in a place of work
+our young people are regular attenders - whether at an FE college, Social Enterprise or in a place of work

-• pupils are willing and more likely to try new experiences as they have had so many opportunities to do so during their time in school
+pupils are willing and more likely to try new experiences as they have had so many opportunities to do so during their time in school

 Our classes have a high ratio of staff to pupils, enabling a personalised curriculum and assessment system based on the pupils’ EHCP outcomes and a bespoke curriculum framework to identify next steps in learning.
 This allows for pupils’ individual learning needs to be addressed in the most appropriate way, whilst providing a sense of belonging to a class group and creating a higher level of self esteem.
 Throughout our curriculum development we have worked with the students to build learning around their interests to ensure it is relevant to students needs and engage them appropriately.